ourresearch/openalex-docs/the-data/works/README.md

 ### `grants`

+The grants that contributed funding to this work.

-_List:_ List of grant objects, which include the [`Funder`](../../funders/) and the award ID, if available.
+This is a list of grant objects, which include the [`Funder`](../../funders/) and the award ID, if available.
 Our grants data comes from Crossref, and is currently fairly limited.

 ```json
 grants: [